 📖 Substitutions & Variations

-🔪How To Make Kreplach
+🔪How To Make Jewish Dumplings

-Step Three: In a bowl, place the egg and pour in 1 tbsp. oil and ⅓ cup water.
+- Step 3: In a bowl, place the egg and pour in 1 tbsp. oil and ⅓ cup water.
 Add the flour and knead the dough.
 Leave it under the foil for 15 minutes.
 Roll out the dough into a sheet.
 Cut the dough into squares about 2 inches on each side.
 Place a teaspoon of filling in the center of each square.

 👩🍳 Expert Tips